Science and Technology

-Pioneer in using accelerometer for measuring biomechanics from athletes in the field, Myotest brings a deep understanding and a long experience in motion analysis and interpretation to the digital market.
+As a pioneer in using accelerometers to capture biomechanics from athletes in the field, Myotest brings a deep understanding and years of experience in motion analysis and interpretation to the digital market.

 "Running Power: Comparison of Myotest Solution with Commercially Available Products"